National Health Service (Wales) Act 2006: National Health Service (Indemnities) (Wales) Act 2020

 The 2006 act was amended by the National Health Service (Indemnities) (Wales) Act 2020 to establish an indemnity scheme for GPs.
 The indemnity scheme had first started in April 2019.

 Health Service Procurement (Wales) Act 2024

-The 2006 act was amended by the Health Service Procurement (Wales) Act 2024 to establish a new procurement regime for health services in Wales.
+The act was amended by the Health Service Procurement (Wales) Act 2024 (asc 1) to establish a new procurement regime for health services in Wales.
 The act allows Wales to be aligned to a new procurement model in England.
 Plaid Cymru criticised the legislation as "creeping privatisation".